astropy/astropy-mentoring/index.md

 Once the mentor has determined that the mentee is ready to join the formal role, they should go through the standard project process to nominate someone to a role.
-Once the role is approved, the formal 'mentoring' ends, but we encourage the former mentee and mentor to continue communicating regularly.
+Once the role is approved, the formal mentoring program ends, but we encourage the former mentee and mentor to continue communicating regularly.

 ## Documents